In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what specific evidence is needed to evaluate the argument and explain how the evidence would weaken or strengthen the argument.

-The following appeared in a memo from a vice president of Quiot Manufacturing.
+The following appeared in a memo from the director of student housing at Buckingham College.

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.